GaiaTemple/Gaiatemple/README.md

 # Gaia Temple

-*A 508c1a spiritual and educational organization supporting regenerative culture and community.*
+*A 508c1a spiritual and educational organization supporting Gaia, regenerative culture and community.*

 ---